infor-design/enterprise/specs/MENUBUTTON.md

 - the menu should grow to fit contents to a max of 320px after that teh contents is ellipised....
 - if a submenu wont fit on the left side of the page it should flip to the right. the arrow should not change to the other side.

 **Submenu Ease of Use** – Logic should be used to prevent the submenu from opening as the user moves the mouse down the list for each row they pass.
 To do this you need to watch the mouse move, mouse start and hover event.
 On mouse enter get the x position and store it on next mouse enter check if the x position is down or moving at a 45% angle then use a 300ms timeout to open the menu if the mouse is moving the left direction.
+For more info see http://bjk5.com/post/44698559168/breaking-down-amazons-mega-dropdown

 **Right To Left** – Icons and menu direction move to the right side and reverse.
 The button moves to the opposite side of the toolbar.
 [image needed]

+**Break out of Overflow** – Menus cant be positioned inline.
+They usually have to be positioned at the document level.
+This is because parent elements may have overflow hidden.
+So that means the menu would be cut off and not visible out of the overflow.

+**iFrame Support** – The menu can be overtop of an iFrame (in most modern browsers).
+The use case is a toolbar on top over an iframe full of contents.
+When the user clicks into the Iframe we need to add a click handler to catch and close the menu while still allowing focus into the iframe.
+This is only possible if the iframe is on same domain.

+**Updateable** – It should be easy to update the menu contents with either the ajax call or by direct markup manipulation.

+**Bindable** – It should be possible to bind the menu elements to frameworks like Angular (ng-Click, ng-binding) and React.

 ## Features